mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 A regex is a concise string definition that enables pattern matching and parsing for strings.

+**SaaS:**
+Software as a Service -
+A software product that users pay for, often delivered as a web application

 **SQL:**
 Structured Query Language -
 SQL is the language used to interact with a relational database.

+**SSO:**
+Single Sign-On -
+An authentication scheme that allows a user to use one authentication service to authenticate with multiple other services.

 **TLD:**
 Top Level Domain -